The Crystal Theodore Scholarship

 2022: Our $1,000 scholarship will be presented to a graduating senior at Turner Ashby High School on Honors Day, May 27, 2022.
 She will be attending VCU.

+The Harrisonburg branch now has the privilege of helping another young woman contribute to society.
 After receiving many applications from well qualified students, our committee selected Ava Schrag due to her passion for service.
 Not only did she present glowing teacher recommendations and express a desire for life-long learning, Ava wants to use photography to tell the forgotten stories of others and raise awareness about injustice and inequality.

 On May 27, 2022, Ava Louise Schrag, a graduating senior at Turner Ashby High School, was presented with the 2022 Crystal Theodore Scholarship from the American Association of University Women, Harrisonburg, Virginia branch.
 A check for $1,000 has been sent to Virginia Commonwealth University for her pursuit of a Baccalaureate degree in the School of Arts in Photography and Film.
 We are also donating the book of poems, Call Us What We Carry by Amanda Gorman, to the Turner Ashby High School Library in her honor.
 Congratulations!